telerik/ajax-docs/controls/chart/features/zooming-and-scrolling.md

 * You can customize the zoom rectangle appearance via the **ZoomRectangleColor / ZoomRectangleOpacity** properties.

->note Zooming and Scrolling are available for the RadChart for ASP.NET AJAX product only.
+>tip Zooming and Scrolling are available for the RadChart for ASP.NET AJAX product only.